 5 tips to get more out of your dancers

-As dance teachers we are always look for ways to improve our dancers.
+As dance teachers, we are always looking for ways to improve our dancers.
 We want them to be the very best they can be, but achieving that is easier said than done.
-There are so many things to consider, technique, musicality, discipline, performance sills, self belief…..the list can seem overwhelming.
-However, there are two simple words which can make a mind-blowing difference to your dancers – Growth Mindset.
-Before we get to the the 5 simple tips to help you get more out of your dancers, tips that can truly transform your dancers, let first recap what Growth Mindset means for dancers.
+There are so many things to consider, technique, musicality, discipline, performance skills, self-belief…..the list can seem overwhelming.
+However, there are two simple words that can make a mind-blowing difference to your dancers – Growth Mindset.
+Before we get to the 5 simple tips to help you get more out of your dancers, tips that can truly transform your dancers, let’s first recap what Growth Mindset means for dancers.

 Growth mindset for dancers – the research

 Carol Dweck’s research on Growth Mindset stresses the importance of emphasizing effort over ability.
 In her study, two groups of children were given a simple IQ test.
 They all did well but the kids were then praised in one of two ways.
 They were either praised for their intelligence – “you must be really smart at this” OR they were praised for their efforts – “great job you must have really put in a lot of effort”.
 Then, the kids were presented with a second test but given a choice.
 They were told they had the option of choosing a harder test that would give them a great opportunity to learn and grow.
 Alternatively, they could choose a test the same as the first one which would mean they would surely do well on it.
 67% of the kids praised for their intelligence chose the easy test while 92% of the kids who were praised for their effort chose the harder test.
 This is really quite astounding and you can see already the implications this has for kids both in the studio and at competitions.